Purchasing City-Owned Property

 The City also periodically issues Requests for Proposals (RFPs) and Requests for Qualifications (RFQs) seeking a developer for a certain project located within a Redevelopment Area.
 If you respond to an RFP or RFQ and are the winning bidder, you will be designated as the exclusive developer of the project and commence the negotiation with the City of a disposition agreement setting forth the terms and conditions of your acquisition and development of the property.
 To obtain information about current RFPs and RFQs, check the city website at www.trentonnj.org.

 Undersized Vacant Lots: The City may sell a property to an adjacent property owner by private sale if it is less than the minimum size required for development under the City zoning ordinance and it does not have any improvements upon it.
-If more than one person owns property adjacent to the lot, the City must send written notification to both adjacent property owners offering the property for sale and stating the minimum purchase price, which may not be less than the fair market value of the property.
+If more than one person owns property adjacent to the lot, the City must send written notification to both adjacent property owners offering the property for sale by sealed bid and stating the minimum purchase price.
 The City is required to accept the highest bid received.
 It should be noted that property acquired in this manner may be located within or outside of a Redevelopment Area.
 To express your interest in purchasing a specific property that qualifies to be sold in this manner, please send a letter of interest to the Director of the Department of Housing and Economic Development.

 Non-profit Organizations: The City may sell property not needed for a public purpose to certain non-profit organizations by private sale for nominal consideration.
 Properties sold to such organizations must be used for the purposes of the organization and not for commercial business, trade or manufacturing.
 If they are used in violation of this restriction, title to the property can revert back to the City.
 Non-profit organizations which may acquire property from the City in this manner include: volunteer fire companies, veterans associations, animal shelters, historical societies and organizations that principally provide educational, recreation, medical or social services to the public.
 In addition, nonprofits may acquire property from the City in this manner for the purpose of building or rehabilitating residential property for resale, provided that any profits must be applied to the cost of acquiring and rehabilitating other City-owned residential property.
 It should be noted that property acquired in this manner may be located within or outside of a Redevelopment Area.
 To determine whether your organization may acquire a specific City-owned property in this manner, please contact the Department of Housing and Economic Development.